JKerens/hugo-testing/content/post/2023-5 Bicep Markdown/index.md

   - Azure
 ---

-Until recently I was only authoring Azure Bicep files in my own projects or shared projects with a few close knit people.
-But once you start publishing modules to things like Azure Container Registry (ACR), you might want to start considering a more verbose description.
-Here's a few basic examples to "flex your biceps".
+Until recently I was only authoring `Azure Bicep` files in my own projects or shared projects with a few close knit people.
+But once you start publishing modules to things like `Azure Container Registry (ACR)`, you might want to start considering a more verbose description.
+Here's a few basic examples to `flex your biceps`.

 ## Prerequisites